mdumke/gocryptfs-directory/README.md

 ## Recovery

-When you open the directory, a `master key` will be displayed.
+When you mount the directory, a `master key` will be displayed.
 Print this out and store it somewhere safe.
 If you forget your password, this is the only way to get to your data again.
 To use the masterkey, enter it in the `Makefile`, then run `make recovery`.
 Then delete the key again.

 Also: if it's really important data, it's always a good idea to have a backup!